netgen/ibexa-site-api/docs/reference/configuration.rst

 Site API has its own view configuration, available under ``ng_content_view`` key.
-Aside from :doc:`Query Type </reference/query_types>` configuration that is documented separately, this is exactly the same as Ibexa's default view configuration under ``content_view`` key.
-You can use this configuration right after the installation, but note that it won't be used for full views rendered for Ibexa URL aliases right away.
+Aside from :doc:`Query Type </reference/query_types>` configuration that is documented separately, this is exactly the same as Ibexa CMS default view configuration under ``content_view`` key.
+You can use this configuration right after the installation, but note that it won't be used for full views rendered for Ibexa CMS URL aliases right away.
 Until you configure that, it will be used only when calling its controller explicitly with ``ng_content::viewAction``.

-All other configuration is grouped under ``ng_site_api`` key under Ibexa semantic configuration.
+All other configuration is grouped under ``ng_site_api`` key under Ibexa CMS semantic configuration.
 If you need to fetch this configuration directly in your code, combine ``ng_site_api`` with the specific key name, for example:

 .. code-block:: yaml

-    ezpublish:
+    ibexa:
         system:
             frontend_group:
                 ng_site_api: